 People Also Ask

 Asphalt shingles, while popular and cost-effective, have several notable downsides.
-Their primary weakness is a relatively short lifespan of 15-30 years, which is less than many other roofing materials.
-They are susceptible to damage from extreme weather, including cracking in cold, curling in heat, and granule loss from hail or heavy rain.
-This can lead to more frequent repairs and earlier replacement.
-From an environmental standpoint, they are petroleum-based, contribute to landfill waste, and offer minimal insulation, potentially increasing energy costs.
-They also generally have a lower aesthetic curb appeal and resale value boost compared to premium materials like metal, slate, or tile.
+Their primary weakness is a relatively short lifespan of 15-30 years, which is shorter than many premium roofing materials.
+They offer poor thermal efficiency, contributing to higher attic temperatures and increased cooling costs.
+They are also susceptible to damage from high winds, hail, and extreme temperature fluctuations, which can lead to cracking, curling, or granule loss.
+From an environmental standpoint, they contribute to landfill waste as they are difficult to recycle and are typically replaced entirely.
+Finally, they generally offer less aesthetic appeal and lower curb value compared to materials like slate, tile, or metal roofing.